-Method of communication with coordinators
+Method of communication with coordinator(s)

-The eLearning website is the primary forum for communication between co-ordinators and students.
+The eLearning website is the primary forum for communication between coordinators and students.
 It will also be used for posting all course material.
 The timetable below shows the dates when assignments will be made available.
 Please check the website regularly for new material and to keep up-to-date with class discussions.

 Please post content-related questions to the relevant Discussion forum in the PSI eLearning site.
 You should be familiar with the eLearning system from previous BCA units, and will receive any specific instructions on using the eLearning site this semester from the BCA Coordinating Office.
-There is also a "Getting Started" document available on the Student Resources page of the BCA website.
+There is also useful available on the Resources page of the BCA website.

-Questions about administrative aspects or course content can be emailed to the coordinators, and when doing so please use "PSI" in the Subject line of your email to assist in keeping track of our email messages.
+Questions about administrative aspects or course content can be emailed to the coordinator, and when doing so please use "PSI" in the Subject line of your email to assist in keeping track of our email messages.
 Coordinators will be available to answer questions related to the module content and practical exercises, and to address any other issues that require clarification.
 However, please note that instructors are not necessarily available every day of the week and you should expect that it may take a day or so to respond to questions (possibly longer over weekends, during breaks, and NSW public holidays).

-For personal matters, please email or phone the unit of study coordinators.
+For matters of a personal nature, please email or phone the unit of study coordinator directly.